kuldeepn/Namaste-React/README.md

 ## Can we use index as keys in React?

-It is not recomended to use index as key but if last option is not there in that case we can usen
+It is not recomended to use index as key but if last option is not there in that case we can use

+## What is props in React?
+Ways to

+Porps are like parameters to the components in react.
+So basically it is object only it stands for properties

+## What is a Config Driven UI ?

+Config driven UI is the UI which we can control through configuration.